Nashville-Public-Library/bedework-guide/docs/add-events/series.md

 ## Book Clubs
 - Enter book clubs as recurring events (master event).
 Then add additional info to each instance of the master.
-- _Unbound_ will display the info from the master listing (generic description with list of book titles).
-- Bedework will display the info added to each instance (specific title for the event date,).
+- Bedework displays the info added to each instance (specific title for the event date,).
 - Add [Book Club logo image](/docs/image-library/series-logos-code-block/#) to entries.